 I Thought We Could Use This About Now…Your First Day of Spring Facts

-Since Spring is finally here on March 20, we thought you'd like to be fully-loaded with facts and figures.
+Spring is still a few months away as it lands this year on Thursday, March 19.
+For those of you ready for winter to be over with, we thought you'd like to be fully-loaded with facts and figures.
 Now you can amaze family and friends like never before!

 Ever wonder what the term equinox means?
 The word equinox comes from Latin words which literally means “equal night”, i.e., aequus (equal) and nox (night).
 The length of day and night is nearly equal in all parts of the world on the equinox.
 For many the equinox means being able to enjoy the increasing sunlight hours, with earlier dawns and later sunsets.